 Certain resolutions made by the EB require the approval of the SB and/or the General Meeting of Shareholders.
-These resolutions are outlined in the a.s.r. articles of association and the Rules of Procedure of the EB.
+These resolutions are outlined in the a.s.r. articles of association and the Rules of Procedure of the Executive and Management Board of a.s.r.
 Both can be viewed at www.asrnl.com.